 Do all types of home appraisals cost the same?

 Desktop appraisals are completed at an appraiser’s proverbial “desk”, eliminating the in-person survey of the property.
+According to reporting by the New York Times, desktop appraisals also have the potential to reduce racial bias that can occur in the appraisal process.

 A hybrid appraisal separates the tasks of researching records and reviewing comps from the onsite visit.
 For example, while the appraiser completes the evaluation remotely, a third-party such as a real estate agent performs the walkthrough and shares their findings so the information can be reconciled.